Hyun-Research-Lab/ILBC-RAL-2026/README.md

 make cf2_defconfig
 make -j8
 ```
-To flash the firmware, run:
+To flash the firmware, put the Crazyflie in bootloader mode by holding the power button until the blue lights start flashing and then run:
 ```
 make cload
 ```